gerritjvv/fileape/README.md

 ; file ^java.io.File the file name that is being written ; codec ^clojure.lang.Keyword
 ; file-key the key used to write the data

-(close ape2)
+; record-counter java.util.concurrent.atomic.AtomicLong (a helper function is provided see record-count) (close ape2)

 ```